nathanlong/rules/content/games/skull.md

   - Standard Cards
 ---

 > Skull is distilled bluffing game, where each player puts down a Skull 💀 or a Rose 🌹 secretly and then mess with each other minds and bet to see who can turn up nothing but roses!
 Do it twice and you win!
 Forgot your actual game set?
-Play it with standard playing cards, because the game is not as much in the components but as it is **in your mind 🧠**...
+Play it with standard playing cards, because the game is not as much in the components as it is **in your mind 🧠**...

 ## Setup